Quantitative Finance Researcher and Developer

 I study, model and code the above.

-HEAD OF ALGO DESK
+HEAD OF ROBO AND ALGO DESK

 Responsible for implementing a global algorithmic infrastructure for several divisions of the bank, ranging from quantitative strategies on the buy side, to automated market-making on the sell side.